Windows OS Hub

 }

-The script gets the value of thumbnailphoto attribute of the current AD user and saves it to the local folder C:\Users\Public\AccountPictures\{User SID}.
-The folder will contain files with picture file with different resolutions (from 32×32 to 448×448 pixels) for different Windows 10 interface elements: image32.jpg, image40.jpg, etc.
+The script gets the value of thumbnailphoto attribute of the current user from Active Directory and saves it to the local folder C:\Users\Public\AccountPictures\{User SID}.
+The folder will contain JPG files with different resolutions for different Windows interface elements: image32.jpg (32×32), image40.jpg (40×40), etc.

 ProgramData AccountPictures